 Rich chocolate pudding made healthier with the use of avocados.
-This avocado chocolate pudding is easy to make and uses just a few ingredients.
+This Chocolate Avocado Pudding is easy to make and uses just a few ingredients.
 It makes a great afternoon snack or dessert.

 This post is written in partnership with and sponsored by the California Avocado Commission.